AlanReynolds9/multi-objective-quantum-circuit-discovery/README.md

 ## More details

-Considerably more information about the algorithms and there implementation can be found in [docs/algorithm.pdf](docs/algorithm.pdf).
-(This also serves as the 'addition information' referred to by the paper.)
+Considerably more information about the algorithms and their implementation can be found in [docs/algorithm.pdf](docs/algorithm.pdf).
+This also serves as the 'additional information' referred to by the paper.